 Days of inactivity will increase joint stiffness and make it harder to move around.
 For your knees and hips, several short walks are better than one long walk.
-An exercise bicycle is good if tension is off and the seat is high.
+An exercise bicycle is good if the tension is off and the seat is high.
 Swimming is one of the best ways to get the exercise you need.
-In water you can enjoy a pain-free, full-body workout without stress on your sensitive joints or soft tissues.
+In water, you can enjoy a pain-free, full-body workout without stress on your sensitive joints or soft tissues.

 If you are not already taking an anti-inflammatory prescription, we recommend at least two five-grain Ecotrin tablets (easier on the stomach than plain aspirin) three times a day after.

 Tylenol is not as effective for inflammation but is a good pain reliever.